Become a Certified Contract Manager

-Several types of contract management certifications are issued by the NCMA, including the Certified Professional Contracts Manager (CPCM), Certified Federal Contracts Manager (CFCM) and Certified Commercial Contracts Manager (CCCM) designations.
-The CFCM certification is for contract professionals who work with federal contracts, while commercial contract professionals may apply for CCCM certification.
-Advanced contract professionals who have mastered all of the competencies in the Contract Management Body of Knowledge (CMBOK) are eligible for CPCM certification.
+Several types of contract management certifications are issued by the NCMA, including the Certified Commercial Contracts Manager (CCCM), which commercial contract professionals may apply for), and the Certified Federal Contracts Manager (CFCM), which is the certification contract for professionals who work with federal contracts.
+Advanced contract professionals who have mastered all of the competencies in the Contract Management Body of Knowledge (CMBOK) are eligible for the Certified Professional Contracts Manager (CPCM) certification.
 Other certification options are available, such as the Industry Certification in Contract Management-Defense (ICCM-D) credential, which is comparable to the certifications used by the Department of Defense and the federal government.

 Step 4: Apply to Take the Test

 The application for the certification exam is available on the NCMA website.
 Applicants must complete the forms and submit college transcripts.
 In addition to having a degree, each certification requires prior work experience.
-CCCM and CFCM certifications require candidates to have a year of experience, while the CPCM certification requires applicants to have five years of experience.
-Additionally, applicants must have completed continuing education hours before submitting the application.
-CPCM candidates must complete 120 hours of Continuing Professional Education (CPE) to qualify for the certification.
-Candidates for the CCCM or CFCM certification have to complete 80 CPE hours.
+CCCM and CFCM certifications require candidates to have one year of experience, while the CPCM certification requires applicants to have five years of experience.
+Additionally, applicants must have completed continuing professional education (CPE) hours before submitting the application.
+Candidates for the CCCM and CFCM certifications have to complete 80 CPE hours.
+CPCM candidates must complete 120 CPE hours in order to qualify for the certification.

 Step 5: Prepare For the Test and Take It